bioinfo-core-BGU/neatseq-flow/docs/source/index.rst

 Quick Start:
 ------------

- Installing Using Conda will install NeatSeq-Flow-GUI with all its dependencies in one go:
+ Installing Using Conda will install NeatSeq-Flow with all its dependencies in one go:
   - First if you don't have **Conda**, `install it! <https://conda.io/miniconda.html>`_
   - Then in the terminal: